TheMrAI/TheMrAI.github.io/multithreading/memory_model.md

 An object takes up one or more memory locations.

 **[Undefined behavior](https://en.cppreference.com/w/cpp/language/ub)** - Behavior
-for which the C++ standard does not impose any requirements.
+for which the C++ standard does not impose any requirements on.
 In other words, anything can happen.
 The program can crash, enter into an invalid state etc.

 **[Conflicting operation](https://isocpp.org/files/papers/N4860.pdf#subsubsection.6.9.2.1)** -